rtbrick/bngblaster/docs/_sources/configuration/interfaces_network.rst.txt

      - Sessions will not start until gateways are resolved
      - true
    * - `isis-instance-id`
-     - Assign interface to ISIS instance
+     - Assign the interface to ISIS instance
      -
    * - `isis-level`
      - ISIS interface level